polylang/polylang/readme.txt

 = Features =

-Depending on the type of site you have built or are planning to build, a combination of plugins from the list below might be of interest:
+Depending on the type of site you have built or are planning to build, a combination of plugins from the list below might be of interest.
+All plugins include a wizard allowing to install them in just a few clicks.

 ### Polylang